+We all know that it’s important to save energy.
 Every time we perform the simplest task that uses energy - from switching on a light to turning on the TV – the natural resource used to create that energy is depleted.
 And once it’s gone, it’s gone.
 Fossil fuels such as coal, oil and gas, which we still depend on to provide much of the world's energy, are a finite resource and will run out sooner than many of us realise.

 At the same time as stripping the planet of its natural resources, our energy consumption is also affecting our climate.
-Each time a fossil fuel is burned, carbon dioxide is released during the process into the atmosphere, changing the Earth’s natural climate and weather systems.
+Each time a fossil fuel is burned, carbon dioxide is released into the atmosphere, changing the Earth’s natural climate and weather systems.
 The consequences include flooding, diminishing ice caps, droughts and extreme weather conditions.

 Energy isn't free.
 Your school, parents and carers need to pay for all the electricity and gas you use.
 So wasting energy is the same as wasting money - and we know that's not a good idea!

-It might seem like children can't do much to help.
+It might seem like children and young people can't do much to help.
 But every time you turn off a light bulb or close the door to keep the heat in, you're saving energy.
-You can also help by reminding grown-ups to turn the heat down in the winter, buy energy-smart light bulbs and use appliances the right way.
+You can also help by reminding adults to turn the heat down in the winter, buy energy-smart light bulbs and use appliances the right way.
 There are lots of easy ways to save energy at school and home - and all those energy-savers add up to a big impact on the environment.

 You can use the Energy Sparks graphs to see how much difference your changes have made to your school's energy use, and even use your maths skills to find out how much money your school has saved.

 For each activity you carry out and record on Energy Sparks, you will get points.
 You will be able to compete against other local schools to see who can earn the most points and save the most energy.